clamytoe/investments-vc/README.md

 I took a dataset and cleaned it up, performed some EDA, ran some extensive parameter tuning on different classifiers, and created a model that is getting an **86%** accuracy.

-Further details can be found in the Jupyter notebook.
-I've included the html export of the notebook so that the interactive plots would be available offline, without having to recreate my environment and run the notebook.
+Further details can be found in the [Jupyter notebook](MartinUribe_InvestmentsVC_Capstone.ipynb).
+I've included the [html export](MartinUribe_InvestmentsVC_Capstone.html) of the notebook so that the interactive plots would be available offline without having to recreate my environment and running the notebook.

 **Project structure:**